-1.7 Enabling Ordinances
+1.8 Enabling Ordinances

 This Handbook shall be approved by Ordinance passed by the Board of Commissioners of Delaware County.
 The terms and conditions of this handbook shall be incorporated by reference in the Salary Ordinance approved annually by the Delaware County Council and the terms and conditions set out herein shall be deemed a condition of compensation under that Ordinance.
-This Handbook is also approved by resolution of each county official that signs the resolution in the appendix.
+This Handbook is also approved by resolution of each county official that signs the resolution in the appendix and this County Personnel Policy Handbook shall serve as the terms and conditions of the operations of each elected official's office and employees.

-1.8 Exceptions and Special Conditions
+1.9 Exceptions and Special Conditions

-These policies apply to ALL Delaware County employees, except when in conflict with special employment conditions set forth by various statutes governing employment relationships and collective bargaining agreements.
+These policies apply to ALL Delaware County employees, except when in conflict with special employment conditions set forth by various statutes governing employment relationships.

-1.9 Indemnification
+1.10 Indemnification

-In the event that a department head, elected official, or any other County employee becomes a defendant, [either in his/her representative capacity or individually] in any litigation arising out of the individual's good faith administration of this policy, the County and/or its insurers shall provide a defense in court to defend the employee in that legal action and pay any judgment entered in the action provided by the County, so long as the elected official, department head or

-County employee has made a good faith effort to comply with the terms and conditions set out in this Handbook and acted in a manner in conformity with the law.
+In the event that a department head, elected official, or any other County employee becomes a defendant, [either in his/her representative capacity or individually] in any litigation arising out of the individual's good faith administration of this policy, the County and/or its insurers shall provide a defense in court to defend the employee in that legal action and pay any judgment entered in the action provided by the County, so long as the elected official, department head or County employee has made a good faith effort to comply with the terms and conditions set out in this Handbook and acted in a manner in conformity with the law.

-1.10 Severability
+1.11 Severability